 We lease multifamily residential apartments under operating leases primarily with terms of one year or less.
 Rental revenues are recognized using a method that represents a straight-line basis over the term of the lease and other revenues are recorded when earned.
 We record all gains and losses on real estate in accordance with accounting standards governing the sale of real estate.

-Capitalization of expenditures and depreciation of assets
+Capitalization of expenditures and depreciation and amortization of assets

 We carry real estate assets at depreciated cost.
-Depreciation is computed on a straight-line basis over the estimated useful lives of the related assets, which range from 8 to 40 years for land improvements and buildings, 5 years for furniture, fixtures, and equipment, 3 to 5 years for computers and software, and 6 months for acquired leases, all of which are subjective determinations.
+Depreciation and amortization is computed on a straight-line basis over the estimated useful lives of the related assets, which range from 8 to 40 years for land improvements and buildings, 5 years for furniture, fixtures, and equipment, 3 to 5 years for computers and software, and 6 months amortization for acquired leases, all of which are subjective determinations.
 Repairs and maintenance costs are expensed as incurred while significant improvements, renovations and replacements are capitalized.
-The cost to complete any deferred repairs and maintenance at properties acquired by us in order to elevate the condition of the property to our standards are capitalized as incurred.
+The cost to complete any deferred repairs and maintenance at properties acquired by us in order to elevate the condition of the property to our standards is capitalized as incurred.

-Development costs are capitalized in accordance with accounting standards for costs and initial rental operations of real estate projects and standards for the capitalization of interest cost.
+Development costs are capitalized in accordance with accounting standards for costs and initial rental operations of real estate projects and standards for the capitalization of interest cost, real estate taxes and personnel expense.